 Unfortunately, there is no more room left at ENP.
 The Elephant Nature Park has reached capacity and Lek is no longer able to rescue any more elephants.
-They need more land, and we’re asking for your help.
+They need more land.

-More than 20 travel bloggers have banded together, in a grassroots charity project called the Travel Blogging Calendar, to support the Save Elephant Foundation.
+More than 20 travel bloggers banded together in a grassroots charity project to support the Save Elephant Foundation.
 Last year we supported an orphanage in Nepal and a community in Bohol through a global organization that fights poverty through volunteerism.
-We’re using our blogs to leverage awareness about responsible tourism and to raise donations for the Elephant Nature Park.
+We’re using our blogs to leverage awareness about responsible travel and to raise donations for the Elephant Nature Park.

-We want Lek to be able to rescue more elephants, and she can’t do it without us.
+We want Lek to be able to rescue more elephants, and she couldn’t do it without us.